Skip to content

 ARM Forge

 Arm Forge is another standard commercial tool for debugging, profiling, and analysing scientific code on the massively parallel computer architecture.
 They have a separate toolset for each category with the common environment: DDT for debugging, MAP for profiling, and performance reports for analysis.
-It also supports the MPI, UPC, CUDA, and OpenMP programming models for a different architecture with different variety of compilers.
+It also supports the MPI, UPC, CUDA, and OpenMP programming models for different architectures with a variety of compilers.
 DDT and MAP will launch the GUI, where we can interactively debug and profile the code.
-Whereas perf-report will provide the analysis results in .html and .txt files.
+Meanwhile, perf-report will provide the analysis results in .html and .txt files.

 Example: ARM Forge